 The United Nations chief has voiced hope that North Korea will abandon its missile tests, after the Stalinist state fired three short-range missiles into the sea on Saturday.

-Ban is in the Black Sea resort town of Sochi to meet with Russian President Vladimir Putin for talks on Syria.
+Mr. Ban is in the Black Sea resort town of Sochi to meet with Russian President Vladimir Putin for talks on Syria.

+The development comes during a period of tentative diplomacy aimed at easing tensions.
 Earlier this year, Pyongyang threatened nuclear strikes on South Korea and the U.S. in light of annual U.S.-South Korean military drills and U.N. sanctions imposed on the North after its third nuclear test in February.

-About two months ago, North Korea fired two short-range missiles into the sea off its east coast.
+About two months ago, North Korea fired off two short-range missiles into the sea off its east coast.
 Pyongyang routinely conducts such exercises in an effort to improve its arsenal.